kilton/darcyai-sdk/DEPLOY.md

 # Darcy AI Application Deployment Guide

-Once you have built a Darcy AI application, you can deploy it to as many devices as you want.
+Once you have built and packaged a Darcy AI application, you can deploy it to as many devices as you want.
 Use this guide to get devices set up on the [Darcy Cloud](https://cloud.darcy.ai) and create your own deployment YAML files and deploy your applications.

 ## Make sure your Darcy AI application container is available

-If you followed the instructions in the [Build Guide](./BUILD.md) you probably created an application container called `darcydev/my-people-ai-app:1.0.0`.
-All Docker container identifiers are made of three parts.
-The first part, which is `darcydev` in this case, is the organization name.
-You must be a member of an organization in order to upload container images to that organization in [Docker Hub](https://hub.docker.com).

-If you don't already have an account, create one now at [https://hub.docker.com](https://hub.docker.com).
-You will be given an organization which is your username.

-If you used `darcydev` as your organization then you won't be able to upload your container image to Docker Hub.
-You can run your build command again but use a different container identifier and the build will be very quick.
-Docker will just make a copy of the container image with the new identifier.

-The second part of the identifier is the container name.
-It comes after the `/` and it can be whatever you want.
-You can think of this as something like a file name.
-The third pard is the tag.
-It comes after the `:` and it can also be whatever you want.
-A standard practice is to use the tag to identify different versions of the same application container.

-Once you have a new identifier for your Darcy AI application container and you have built the container image, you can add it to Docker Hub using the command `docker push YOUR_ORGANIZATION/YOUR_APP:tag.goes.here` where you have replaced the placeholders with the appropriate information, of course.
-You will use this identifier in your application deployment YAML file below.
+You should have completed the steps in the [Packaging Guide](./PACKAGE.md) by now.
+If have not, follow that guide now to package your Darcy AI application.

+In the packaging process you specified a full application container identifier for your Darcy AI application.
+This identifier consists of an organization name followed by a `/` and then a container name followed by a `:` and then a tag.
+As an example, the identifier `darcyai/darcy-ai-explorer:1.0.0` represents an application called `darcy-ai-explorer` with a tag `1.0.0` that is hosted under the Docker Hub organization `darcyai`.

+You will use your container identifier in your application deployment YAML file below.
+Make sure your container images were successfully pushed to Docker Hub at the conclusion of your packaging process.

 ## About the Darcy Cloud